 A typical bat survey for a private dwelling would involve an initial daytime inspection of the building/s searching for evidence of bats or the potential for the building/s to support roosting bats even if no evidence if visible.
 Often, no bat evidence or potential to support roosting bats is present and I will complete a short report of my findings that can be forwarded to the Local Planning Authority to confirm that a bat survey has been completed but that no issues were found.

 Should bat evidence be found or if the building/s is/are considered to have the potential to support roosting bats then further survey work may be advised.
-This will usually involve evening/dusk surveys using specialised bat detecting equipment and automated camera traps to enable the type of species and roost present to be identified.
+This will usually involve evening/dawn surveys using specialised bat detecting equipment and automated camera traps to enable the type of species and roost present to be identified.
 I work closely with a team of highly skilled bat ecologists who assist me with larger-scale projects when necessary.